History of Indoor Soccer

 2013 FIFRA announces the first indoor soccer World Cup event to be played in 2015 in the United States.

 2014 Almost immediately after the MISL Championship Series ends, six MISL teams leave the league, eventually joining the Professional Arena Soccer League.
-The former MISL teams and a group of PASL teams transform the PASL into the Major Arena Soccer League.
+Together, the teams transform the PASL into the Major Arena Soccer League.

 The USL announces it will not hold a 2014-15 MISL season to reform the league.
-As of 2016, the league has not returned.
+The league has not yet returned.

 The Western Indoor Soccer League is founded as a regional semi-professional league with several former PASL teams.